-- Shared Language of Terminology using the definitions below:
+• Shared Language of Terminology using the definitions below:

 - Mother Tongue:

 - The language that the student uses at home.
 In some cases, that is not English.

 - Language A:

 - The primary language of the school, and most likely considered the language of operation in the general education classes.

 - Language B:

 - The language that is considered foreign to the learner.
 There is no indication of fluency in this language, and the student is acquiring it.

 - Language Acquisition:

 - The process of developing Language B. Increasing vocabulary, syntax, and word distribution to communicate.
 The continuum of attaining fluency of a second language.

 - Word Languages:

 - Language other than the mother tongue.

-- o ELL/MLL:
+- ELL/MLL:

 - English Language Learners/Multi-Lingual Learners

 - Student that enters the learning community without having English as their primary language.

-- o ENL:
+- ENL:

 - English as a New Language

 - A program to support language acquisition for students who need to acquire English as a working language.

-- o FLES:
+- FLES:

 - Foreign Language acquisition program for Elementary Schools.

+- Dual Language:

+- Students are taught literacy and content in two languages.

+- Dual Language classes will begin in school year 2020-2021

-- o Bilingual:
+- Bilingual:

 - Speaking and learning fluently in two languages.

-- Language of Instruction:

-- The language used to instruct the student due to their level of competency.
-For the vast majority, the language used is the language that is primarily spoken in the student's home.
-If the mother